itaym120/AmanMusic/README.md

 * keeping scrollbar of chat at bottom

-* unique url for playlists - and entering to the specific one if entered in url bar.
+* unique hash url for playlists - and entering to the specific one if entered in url bar.

-* pretty css transition between tabs.
+* quick-pretty css transition between tabs. (maybe not?)

 Thanks for reading and participating!